ajuste/backstage/docs/goldenpath-add_documentation.md

 ## Troubleshooting

 * **When accessing documentation on backstage it fails to generate it:**
-  - Make sure that your `mkdocs.yml` exist in the root of your repo.
+  1. Make sure that your `mkdocs.yml` exist in the root of your repo.
-  - Make sure paths described `mkdocs.yml` are relative to files under `docs` folder.
+  2. Make sure paths described `mkdocs.yml` are relative to files under `docs` folder.
+  3. Make sure `site_name` and `repo_url` are defined mkdocs file.